-Successful lawyers work hard and put in long hours at the office.
-It can be expected that lawyers will sacrifice their evenings and weekends to work with clients.
+Successful criminal lawyers will work hard and put in long hours at the office.
+It can be expected that most lawyers will sacrifice their evenings and weekends to work with clients.
 This is due to many clients being preoccupied with their own 9 to 5 day jobs and cannot get time off work to visit a lawyer for legal aid.

-Salaried lawyers and associates may work according to a structured schedule.
+Salaried trial lawyers and associates may work according to a structured schedule.
 They may follow a strict 8 hour work day and only offer more when demands at the office grow.

 However, the work a lawyer provides is not exactly seasonal.
 Instead, they may experience spikes in the intake of clients and increasing caseloads.
 During this time, these lawyers may experience greater levels of stress, longer work hours, and higher pay.

 Instead of working as a salaried lawyer at a corporate law firm, there is the possibility of becoming a freelance or remote lawyer.
 These kinds of lawyers find various contracts by working with established firms and government agencies.

 The range of opportunities is greater for freelance lawyers which allows them to work in various jurisdictions.
 Since they will be working with attorneys at an establish firm, they are the ones who sign off and the duties lawyers finalize legal documents which the freelance lawyer assisted on.

 In some cases, lawyers may have to provide 24/7 on-call access.
 Depending on the demands of the case, clients may require contact with their lawyers to help handle legal obligations in their particular situation.
 Offering 24/7 access to a lawyer is common for high-profile civil and criminal cases, and not typically provided by most firms.